Do SN 1987A data yield the three neutrino masses?: Introduction

-The five neutrinos observed during a 7 second time interval in LSD would, if not connected to SN1987A, represent a very significant departure from background (roughly one neutrino every 80 seconds), and that background had been steady for months.
+According to Andrew Cohen and Sheldon Glashow superluminal neutrinos would decay via $\nu\rightarrow\nu e^+e^-.$~\citep{Cohen2010} Many such decays repeated over any appreciable distance would lower the neutrino energy into nothingness.
+Now, the neutrinos detected in LSD had a degree of superluminality $\delta=\Delta t/T=484 min/168,000 yr= 5.5\times 10^{-9}.$ In this case, the threshold energy for this decay process $E_{th}=2m_e/\sqrt{\delta}=13.8 GeV,$ which is far greater than the energies of the LSD neutrinos, so the decay process proposed by Cohen-Glashow would not occur.
+Another argument against the LSD burst being due to superluminal neutrinos is that it is simply a statistical fluctuation of background.
+Having five neutrinos observed during a 7 second time interval in LSD by chance would represent a very significant departure from background (roughly one neutrino every 80 seconds), and that background had been steady for months.
 In fact, the probability of a chance fluctuation giving rise to the LSD signal is extremely low, less than $1.4 \times 10^{–6}.$~\citep{Galeotti2016} Many observers also reject the LSD burst because no such early burst was seen in the three other detectors.
 However, the LSD neutrinos were all very low energy, and the other detectors could not have seen an LSD-like burst at that early time because of their higher energy thresholds.
 Thus, for example, the largest detector, Kamiokande II, had an energy threshold of 7 MeV, well above the energies of four of the five LSD neutrinos constituting the burst Another suspicious fact is that the main t=0 burst at 7:35 UT was not seen in LSD.
 However, that can also be explained because the small LSD detector did observe two neutrinos that time (not enough to qualify as a burst).
-Two final major problem with the LSD burst being associated with SN 1987A are (1) the very low energies of all the 5 neutrinos comprising it, and (2 ) their nearly equal energies or the virtual monochromaticity of the burst.
+Two final major problems with the LSD burst being associated with SN 1987A are (1) the very low energies of all the 5 neutrinos comprising it, and (2) their nearly equal energies or the virtual monochromaticity of the burst.
 In what follows we accept that the LSD neutrino burst was associated with SN 1987A, because all five objections to it are answerable, but we address the monochromaticity problem later.